xani-dev/javascript-react-2/Assignments.md

 When you are finished create a PR with the following title: `Ex.
 8: Add Calculator`.

 # Ex.
 9 Buttons
 Create a React component called `Buttons`.
 This component changes the text of the buttons from Push to Pushed when a button has been pushed.
+The Reset button resets the text of both buttons to "Push".

 Place this component in your Main component in your Student directory: